symblai/symbl-docs/docs/conversation-api/api-reference/messages.md

 ---

 The Messages API returns a list of all the messages in a conversation.
-You can use this for providing **Speech to Text data (also known as transcription sometimes)** for video conference, meeting or telephone call.
+You can use this for getting **Speech to Text** data (also known as transcription) for video conference, meeting or a telephone call.

-Here message refer to a continuous sentence spoken by a speaker.
+Here, the message refers to a continuous sentence by a speaker.

-### Word-level Confidence Score <font color="orange"> LABS</font>

-This API provides word-level confidence score that represents the confidence level of individual words within the message or transcript.
-The confidence score shows the relevancy of the word in the transcript which means higher the word-level confidence score, the more relevant it is to the message.

-When you pass `verbose=true`, the word-level confidence score is by default returned in the response body.

-### Sentiment Analysis in messages <font color="orange"> BETA</font>
+#### Sentiment Analysis in messages <font color="orange"> BETA</font>

-Here you can enable sentiment analysis over each message which is being spoken in the conversation.
+You can enable sentiment analysis over each message being spoken in the conversation.

-All you need to do is pass `sentiment=true` as a query parameter.
-[Read more about it](/docs/concepts/sentiment-analysis).
+To do this, pass the query parameter `sentiment=true`.
+Read more about Sentiment Analysis [here](/docs/concepts/sentiment-analysis).

 ### HTTP Request

 `GET https://api.symbl.ai/v1/conversations/{conversationId}/messages`

 ### Example API Call

 :::info
 Before using the Conversation API you must get the authentication token (`AUTH_TOKEN`) from [our authentication process](/docs/developer-tools/authentication).